Jump to content

 After going undrafted in the 2024 NBA draft, Jenkins signed a two-way contract with the Detroit Pistons on July 6, 2024.[2][7][8]
 He made seven appearances for Detroit during the 2024–25 NBA season, averaging 1.0 point, 0.3 rebounds, and 0.4 assists.

-On August 3, 2025, Jenkins re-signed with the Pistons on another two-way contract.[8]
-In a game against the Washington Wizards on November 10, Jenkins broke out, scoring a career-high 24 points, including the game-tying three-pointer at the end of regulation.[9]
-He followed his performance with a game two days later, where he registered 18 points, 12 assists,[10] and helped the Pistons to a win over the Chicago Bulls.
-The game was also Jenkins' first career start.[11]
-On February 7, 2026, Jenkins' two-way contract was converted into a standard two-year contract.[12]
+On August 3, 2025, Jenkins re-signed with the Pistons on another two-way contract.[9]
+In a 137–135 win over the Washington Wizards on November 10, Jenkins broke out, scoring a then career-high 24 points, including the game-tying three-pointer at the end of regulation.[10]
+He followed his performance with a game two days later, where he registered 18 points, 12 assists,[11] and helped the Pistons to a win over the Chicago Bulls.
+The game was also Jenkins' first career start.[12]
+On February 7, 2026, Jenkins' two-way contract was converted into a standard two-year contract.[13]

 Career statistics